-Practical work forms a large basis of the A level Physics course.
-At the end of the A level pupils will receive a ‘practical endorsement’ classification in addition to their A level grade.
+- Practical work forms a large basis of the A Level Physics course.
+At the end of the A Level students will receive a ‘practical endorsement’ classification in addition to their A Level grade..

 Co-curricular, Enrichment, Extension and Support

-- Sixth Form Science Society is led by students, a variety of activities are organised from the Science Fair for years 6 to 8 to the Sixth Form Science Dinner.
+- The student-led Sixth Form Science Society organises a variety of activities, from the Years 6-8 Science Fair to the Sixth Form Science Dinner

-- Twilight support sessions are led by Physics teachers, where students can come along to get help with specific areas of the course.
+- One-to-one support sessions are led by Physics teachers, where students can come along to get help with specific areas of the course

-- Visits are made to Cambridge University for a lecture series by prominent academics.
+- Visits are made to the University of Cambridge for a lecture series by prominent academics

 - A visit is made to a manufacturing symposium at Cranfield University.